Freyja-moth/bevy_notify/README.md

 Docs aren't great atm, will improve in time but for the time being just make an issue whenever you run into something.

+## Future Work

+Use many to many relationships once we have them so that multiple entities can be watched at once.